-Mission this welcome email fulfills: introduces a product to customers
+Mission this welcome email fulfills: Introduces unique features of a product to customers.

-Now that your new subscribers know exactly what kind of company you are, what you produce/do and what motivates you — it is a right time to help your customers finally start using your products.
-If required, include a detailed manual or a video tutorial.
+Now that your new subscribers know exactly what kind of company you are, what you produce/do, and what motivates you — it is the right time to help your customers finally start using your products.
+If necessary, include a detailed manual or a video tutorial.